Imoeka1/alx-low_level_programming/0x0F-function_pointers/README.md

-function that prints a name
+fubction of a given parameter